 It’s like a bit of adventure while surfing online or looking at a store, all flooded with a variety of products, from EARBUDS headphones to IN-EAR headphones to OVER EARS headphones, all with their pros and cons.
 The final choice comes down to what you desire the most cause no one headphone is the BEST.

 It’s all about the choice.
-Among these options come circumaural headphones, over-the-ear headphones, and supra-aural headphones.
+Among these options come circumaural vs over-the-ear vs supra-aural headphones.
 Now the question is, what do these have to offer?
 How are they different from each other?
 What features are there in each of them?

 Well, these are the question you’ll get the answers to in this article.